The CMB Program is committed to the University of Wisconsin-Madison’s goals regarding diversity and inclusive excellence:

 CMB’s Efforts to Improve Diversity and Inclusion within the Program

-- CMB strives to promote diversity in admissions.
+• CMB strives to promote diversity in admissions.
 In light of the fact that standardized test scores have been shown to be significantly skewed to the disadvantage of women, students from underrepresented minority groups in STEM, and students of lower socioeconomic status, in 2018 CMB eliminated the GRE admissions requirement.
-In addition, in 2020, CMB adjusted its fee waiver policy to make it easier for underrepresented minorities to apply to CMB.
-Also, CMB Admissions Committee members participate in a workshop on unconscious biases in hiring/admissions.
+In addition, CMB Admissions Committee members participate in a workshop on unconscious biases in hiring/admissions.

-- CMB funds attendance at annual minority student recruiting conferences such as the Annual Biomedical Research Conference for Minority Students (ABRCMS) and the Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) for a combination of staff, current students, and faculty each year.
+• CMB funds attendance at annual student recruiting conferences such as the Annual Biomedical Research Conference for Minority Students (ABRCMS) and the National Diversity in STEM Conference (NDiSTEM) for a combination of staff, current students, and faculty each year.

-- The CMB Program continues to partner with the NSF Research Experience for Undergraduates (REU) Program (formerly known as IBS-SRP) to bring highly qualified undergraduate students to conduct research for a summer and expose them to the CMB Program and the bioscience community.
-The CMB Program Chair is the Co-Director of the program and leads weekly meetings with these summer students.
-The program hosts 50 URM students each summer, about 10 of which are in the CMB subgroup.
+• The CMB Program continues to partner with the NSF Research Experience for Undergraduates (REU) Program (formerly known as Biological Interactions) to bring highly qualified undergraduate students to conduct research for a summer and expose them to the CMB Program and the bioscience community.

-- During orientation, incoming students attend a workshop titled “Social Justice and You: Understanding Your Role in Building a More Inclusive Campus.”
-CMB plans to offer a follow-up workshop in the spring.
+• During orientation, incoming students attend a workshop titled “Social Justice and You: Understanding Your Role in Building a More Inclusive Campus.”
+CMB offers a follow-up workshop in the spring.

-- During the summer of 2020, CMB held a number of forums with CMB students with the goal of making the program more equitable and positioning the program as an actively anti-racist organization.
-One of the outcomes of the meetings was the creation of a new CMB Diversity, Equity, & Inclusion Committee, which will lead additional diversity efforts (see below for more information).
+• During the summer of 2020, CMB held a number of forums with CMB students with the goal of making the program more equitable and positioning the program as an actively anti-racist organization.
+One of the outcomes of the meetings was the creation of a new CMB Diversity, Equity, & Inclusion Committee, which leads additional diversity efforts.

 CMB Diversity, Equity, & Inclusion Committee (DEIC)